PlanktoScope/device-pkgs/reference.md

 - Docker networks
 - Docker volumes
 - Bind mounts
+- Port listeners on ports mapped to the host
 - Network services mapped to the host

 A package will be deployed successfully if (and only if) all of the following conditions are satisfied: